broo2s/ingress-apk-mod/README.md

 08.07.2013

-- Inventory items rotation and rendering
+- inventory items rotation and rendering

 07.07.2013 - **v1.30.2-broot-1.0.0 has been released!**